Engineering geologists carry out investigations and analysis in order to assess the risk of geological hazards

 Look for job vacancies at:

-Generally, the larger companies are more likely to provide structured-training programmes and funding for additional courses, for example in areas such as risk management, project management, and health and safety.
+Generally, the larger companies are more likely to provide structured training programmes and funding for additional courses, for example in areas such as risk management, project management, and health and safety.

-With smaller companies, you may need to find out about training and development courses for yourself, but there may be greater flexibility and exposure to a wider range of roles.
+With smaller companies, you may need to seek out training and development courses for yourself.
+However, there may be greater flexibility and exposure to a wider range of roles.

 The Geological Society provides a training guide for engineering geologists and details of current geotechnical training courses, in conjunction with the:

-- British Geotechnical Association (BGA)
+- British Geotechnical Association (BGA).

-- continue working in a technical role as an engineering geologist and then progress to senior engineering geologist;
+- continue working in a technical role as an engineering geologist and then progress to senior engineering geologist

 - move into an engineering management role, working with or managing other professionals.

 Gaining chartered status is an invaluable part of career development and can improve your chances of achieving senior posts, such as in project management and leading a team.